schiad/Si5351_Quadrature/README.md

 ## Little guide of usage

-This code make 3 outputs CLK0, CLK1, and CLK2, it's make the same frequency in CLK0 and CLK1
+This code makes 3 outputs CLK0, CLK1 and CLK2, it makes the same frequency in CLK0 and CLK1
-with a quadrature (90° of phase) from about 3.2 MHz and 56.2 MHz, CLK2 is an independant output.
+with a quadrature (90° phase shift) from about 3.2 MHz and 56.2 MHz, CLK2 is an independent output.

 The LED screen indications :